fastai/fastai/docs/style.md

   for that library).
 - Take a look at the naming conventions in the part of code you're working on, and try to stick with them.
 E.g. in `fastai.transforms` you'll see 'det' for 'deterministic', 'tfm' for 'transform', and 'coord' for coordinate.
-- If you find the abbreviations in a module non-obvious, feel free to add a list of them to the module's markdown file in this docs folder (create one if needed) to help you (and the next coder) get oriented.
 - Assume the coder has knowledge of the domain in which you're working
   - For instance, use `kl_divergence` not `kullback_leibler_divergence`; or (like pytorch) use `nll` not `negative_log_liklihood`.
 If the coder doesn't know these terms, they will need to look them up in the docs anyway and learn the concepts; if they do know the terms, the abbreviations will be well understood
   - When implementing a paper, aim to follow the paper's nomenclature, unless it's inconsistent with other widely-used conventions.
 E.g. `conv1` not `first_convolutional_layer`